+- 7. I have decided to:

+- a.
+Release two documents in full;

-- 7. I have decided to: - a. partially release seventeen (17) documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [public interest conditional exemptions-certain operations of agencies] of the FOI Act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.
+- b. partially release 19 document(s) in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [public interest condition exemptions certain operations of agencies] and 47F

+[pubic interest conditional exemptions - personal privacy] of the FOI Act; and c. remove irrelevant material in accordance with section 22 of the FOI Act.